Article 10 of 11

 Click through our gallery to see a range of Wickes kitchens across different prices and styles, including modern and traditional kitchens.

-Wickes has four ranges: Contemporary, Traditional, Classic and Stocked Kitchens.
-The Stocked Kitchens range contains 10 kitchens, some from the other ranges, that are flat-pack and ready to take home and assemble, either yourself or by an installer you find.
+Its Ready to Fit range contains eight kitchens, some from the other ranges, that are flat-pack and ready to take home and assemble, either yourself or by your chosen installer.

 You can order a free kitchen brochure online, and you can look at the kitchens in store or browse online.